Minneapolis' former police chief reflects on 2020 protests and George Floyd's murder

 On a cold, rainy morning, just a few days before the May 25 anniversary of Floyd's death, Arradondo met NPR's Michel Martin in south Minneapolis, on Lake Street, near what was Minneapolis's third police precinct.
 The building, where Derek Chauvin and three other former officers convicted in connection with Floyd's murder were assigned, was overrun and damaged when rage boiled over into violence.

-Like the third precinct, currently being rebuilt as a new city center with its purpose still undetermined, nearby buildings present boarded up windows and scorch marks.
+Like the third precinct, currently being rebuilt as a new city center, nearby buildings present boarded up windows and scorch marks.
 Among the businesses that survived or were rebuilt, empty grass and asphalt lots sit idle.

 It was here, Arradondo said, that thousands of people massed to protest police brutality – even beyond Floyd's murder.